Atrix256/df_serialize/README.md

 **Demofox Serialization Library**

 Minimal header only C++ library that allows you to define data schemas which then can be read or written in JSON or binary.
 Nested structures, arrays, and struct inheritance and nullable variants are supported.
+By default, STL container types are used, but that can be configured in Config.h.
+STL is not a requirement.

 The test project shows how to use the library.